Measurement settings¶

 Save Setup: If this option is enabled, a password has to be entered to save changes on the measurement setup.
 A popup will open to enter the password after pressing the save setup button.

 Recording Settings: If this option is enabled, a password has to be entered to edit the Data Storing and Multi-File settings (in Measurement settings see General settings) and the settings in the Triggered Events menu (see Triggered Events).
 The password must be entered in the Security tab of the Measurement settings.
+Additionally, no acquisition restart will be made when switching between measurement screen and channel list.

 Sensor database: If this option is activated, a password must be set as before.
 This means that the sensor database can no longer be edited unless the lock has been removed in the security menu.